Alumakini on the TR4 – Part II

 Riding and Driving the ECOTEC TR4

-The ECOTEC TR4 is on the road and it is quite simply amazing!
+We have been riding and driving the ECOTEC TR4 on the road and it is quite simply amazing!

 Today, I had a chance to finally ride and drive it.
 As with every project it will need some debugging, adjusting and fine tuning but out of the box I can tell you it is one awesome ride.
 Quite frankly, I can’t wait to get the 4 mile crate ECOTEC in bowtie6.